bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Cloudy
+- Clear
-- 96% humidity
+- 93% humidity
 - 2 mph wind
-- 85% cloud cover
+- 35% cloud cover
 - 49 AQI 🟩
 - 3.66 inches of rain in the past 24 hours
 - 3.94 inches of rain expected in the next 72 hours